-This article highlights the benefits of the Cilantro plant and its major uses in our daily life; keep reading to find them out.
+Keep reading to highlight the benefits of the Cilantro plant and its primary uses in our daily life.

 Cilantro Plant Overview